 Special Challenge / Issue

 Aging fleet is time and cost prohibitive

-- While most features of FleetVision have a high level of accuracy, some require a thorough analysis and adjustment to better meet the Department’s needs:
+- While most features of FleetVision have a high level of accuracy, some require a thorough analysis and adjustment to better meet the Department’s requirements:

 - Continue inventory adjustment of the Parts Room started in 2011-12.
-The review will determine the most cost effective means to utilize this resource.
+In progress and on-going.

-- Meet with all M&O Managers in reviewing usage of service vehicles and determine how underutilized vehicles can be re-assigned to better serve the District and M&O departments.
+- Meet with all M&O Managers in reviewing usage of service vehicles and determine how underutilized vehicles can be reassigned to better serve the District and M&O departments.
+In progress.

-- Start strategizing with leadership to update the M&O maintenance fleet during a six-year budget cycle beginning with 2013-14 fiscal year.
-Success is contingent on the results of the February 2013 Senate Bill 9 Mill Levy Election.
-When voters support passage of the legislation, it will update about one fifth of APS maintenance vehicles by the end of the six-year budget cycle.
+- Begin a planning strategy with the Capital Master Plan office to upgrade the M&O maintenance fleet.
+The successful voter supported passage of the Senate Bill 9 Mill Levy legislation will help upgrade about one fifth of APS maintenance vehicles by the end of the next six-year budget cycle.
+In progress.